dcb-events/dcb-events.github.io/docs/index.md

 ## Getting started

-Visit the [Examples](examples/index.md) section to explore various use cases for DCB.
+- Visit the [Examples](examples/index.md) section to explore various use cases for DCB

-The [Related topics](topics/index.md) section provides in-depth articles on additional subjects related to DCB.
+- The [Related topics](topics/index.md) section provides in-depth articles on additional subjects related to DCB

-To begin using DCB, refer to the [Specification](specification.md) and [Libraries](resources/libraries.md) sections.
+- To begin using DCB, refer to the [Libraries](resources/libraries.md) section
+- If you want to understand the underlying workings or create your own implementation, read the [Specification](specification.md)